© Copyright Solvents Australia 2011

 charged into a system, a valve should be installed in the charging line to flash

 the liquid to vapor while charging.
-R-507A will require the use of manifold
+R-507A will require the use of manifold gauge

 Retrofit: